-The Association's charterers' liabilities insurance is a wide-ranging, fixed premium package that can be tailored to a Member's particular requirements.
+Britannia's Charterers' Liabilities Insurance (CLI) and Additional Insurances (AI) are wide-ranging, fixed premium packages that can be tailored to a Member's particular requirements.

-Cover is afforded on the basis of a combined single limit (CSL) up to USD750m or EUR750m per event
+Cover is provided on the basis of a combined single limit (CSL) up to USD750 million or EUR750 million per event.

-CHARTERERS' P&I
+CHARTERERS' LIABILITIES